 Ramon: I could bet my life on me being the proudest to have memories of gardening in my life.

--Maria J., student at Paul International High School in Washington, D.C., May 2014.
+-Story contributed by Maria J., student at Paul International High School in Washington, D.C., May 2014.